-Yale's residential colleges provide countless opportunities for students to learn from those around them.
+Residential colleges provide countless opportunities for students to learn from those around them.
 Each incoming student is randomly assigned to one of fourteen residential college communities.
 Students remain affiliated with their college throughout their undergraduate years and long after graduation.
-Each houses about 400-500 students who represent a cross-section of class years, majors, interests, backgrounds, and ambitions.
+Each houses about 400 to 500 students who represent a cross-section of class years, majors, interests, backgrounds, and ambitions.
 A residential college is both a home away from home and a nexus for changing one's perspective on the world.

 Much more than just a place to eat and sleep, residential colleges host dozens of events that bring community members together.
 College Teas give students an opportunity to have casual conversations with world leaders, thinkers, and artists.
-Student activity committees in each college lead subsidized excursions to Broadway shows, art exhibitions, and cultural events.
-Residential College Seminars provide innovative courses that fall outside traditional departments: recent seminar topics include geoengineering in response to climate change; digital media activism; and hip hop music and culture.
+Student activity committees in each college lead subsidized excursions to Broadway shows and cultural events.
+Residential College Seminars provide innovative courses that fall outside traditional departments, such as geoengineering in response to climate change, digital media activism, and hip hop and culture.
+Within each residential college, a live-in Head of College and Dean shape the social and academic life of the community.
+Devoted staff, fellows, graduate affiliates, and alumni strengthen the residential college bonds that extend far beyond their walls.
 Any Yale student or graduate will agree that late-night conversations with suitemates, political debates with friends in the college courtyard, and dinners shared with faculty fellows are as enriching a part of a Yale education as the course work.